davahub/dotfiles/wiki/myref.md

     - advert on hotukdeals
     - k-ring competitor using starling like app
     _ youtube chillhop like app that has nice music remixes and background pictures set for nice mood coz most of the youtube videos background ads are rubbish, for example one for la noire main theme remix
+    - better reading ui for all the websites, new paper aggregate

 * Selling on Ebay
     - sewing box, sewing storage